What is the Difference Between Copy Editing and Content Editing?

 A content editor looks at your writing from a broader, big-picture lens.
 A content editor focuses on such things as character and plot development, argument threads, dialog, pace, inconsistences in storylines, factual errors, and sections/chapters.
 A content editor may offer feedback that suggests certain passages be rewritten; advices the adding, moving, or deleting of text; or helps with plot or character development via dialog or descriptive text.

 A copy editor focuses on the document at a more technical, closer level.
 A copy editor may review for clarity and readability as well as flow, grammar, word usage, spelling, and punctuation.
 They read your writing to focus on syntax, word repetition, and sentence/paragraph length.
 A professional copy editor also corrects grammar or spelling errors, fixes punctuation, and makes suggestions as needed.
+For information on line editing, read our article: What is Line Editing vs. Copy Editing?

 About Editor World: Professional Copy Editing Services